Geulah Cohen: Life and career

-Cohen married former Lehi comrade Emanuel Hanegbi.
+Cohen was married to former Lehi comrade Emanuel Hanegbi.
 From 1961 to 1973, she wrote for the Israeli newspaper Maariv and served on its editorial board.
-While working as a journalist, she came to New York to visit the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson.
-Schneerson encouraged her to get involved with Israeli youth.
+During her career as a journalist, she visited Menachem Mendel Schneerson in New York, who encouraged her to focus on engaging with Israeli youth.

-Cohen died on 18 December 2019, one week before her 94th birthday.
+Cohen died on 18 December 2019, at the age of 93.
+She was buried at the Mount of Olives Jewish Cemetery in Jerusalem.

 Political career

-In 1972, Cohen joined Menachem Begin's Herut party, then part of the Gahal alliance, and was elected to the Knesset the following year, by which time Gahal had become Likud.
+In 1972, Cohen joined Menachem Begin's Herut party, which was then part of the Gahal alliance.
+She was elected to the Knesset the following year, by which time Gahal had merged into Likud.
 She was re-elected in 1977.